brennonreid/mss/README.md

 - **Machine-precision output** (RMS ≈ 2.6e-16)
 - **30%+ speedup** over native `Math.sin/cos`

+## Rotation System (Rodrigues + Phase)

+On top of the SE-LUT trigonometry layer, this project builds a full 3D rotation engine using:

+- **Rodrigues-style axis–angle rotation**
+- **Per-axis phase tracking** (no accumulation, no coupling)
+- **Pure unit vector operations** (no quats, no matrices)

+**Why Rodrigues?**

+Rodrigues rotation offers precise 3D vector rotation using only vector algebra, making it a perfect match for phase-tracked systems.
+By separating axis and angle as symbolic phase values, this method avoids the pitfalls of quaternions (like normalization) while remaining compact and intuitive.

+Key properties:

+- **Drift-free**: integer phase stepping, no loss over time
+- **Matrix-free**: no persistent 3×3 state
+- **Quaternion-free**: no need for 4D logic or normalization
+- **Gimbal-free**: no Euler collapse or ambiguity
+- **Fast**: beats quaternions and matrices in apply speed

 ## Benchmarks: Trig vs Native, Rotation vs Quaternion

 <details>